-An important role that supervisors and managers play is to influence and guide the behavior of the people they supervise and manage.
-People's attitudes and behaviors are infectious, good and bad.
-Often employees bring attitudes and behaviors that interfere with not only their own successful job performance, but also the success of their work teams.
-In this workshop, you'll discuss how people's attitudes affect their actions and the people around them, and how, as a supervisor, you can coach employees to break through negative and limiting attitudes that keep them from performing at their best.
-You'll learn to identify how people react to stress, how to deal with defensive behavior, and how to coach employees to find the better, more positive ways to deal with the challenges they face on the job.
+An important role that supervisors and managers play is to influence and guide those with whom they work.
+It can be a challenge because personality style and past experiences affect attitudes and behaviors and, ultimately, job performance and team success.
+This session will address how, as a supervisor, you can coach employees to break through negative and limiting behaviors that may keep them from performing at their best.
+You'll learn how to work with people to find better and more positive ways to deal with the challenges they face.

 This course has been approved for SHRM PDCs

 Gerri King, Ph.D., a former psychotherapist who worked with students, is a social psychologist and organizational consultant, who consults, trains, and speaks nationally and internationally to healthcare, corporate, industrial, educational, non-profit, and governmental clients throughout the US and abroad.

 As a seminar presenter, trainer, frequent conference presenter/keynoter, and consultant, Dr. King offers a wide range of topics, including supervisory skills, team building, resolving conflicts through effective communication, motivating workforces, the dynamics of change, why adults and students avoid success, creating a blame-free and gossip-free work environment, facilitating the multi-generational workforce, and the changing role of leadership.
 She also facilitates conflict and consensus, strategic plans, and team building.